pact-foundation/pact-go/README.md

 # install CLI tools
 go install github.com/pact-foundation/pact-go/v2

+# pact-go will be installed into $GOPATH/bin, which is $HOME/go/bin by default.

 # download and install the required libraries.
-The pact-go will be installed into $GOPATH/bin, which is $HOME/go/bin by default.
 pact-go -l DEBUG install

 # 🚀 now write some tests!
 ```